-Williams Cruises Into 10th Wimbledon Final
+Williams cruises into 10th Wimbledon final

-Serena Williams is one win away from equalling Margaret Court's grand slam record of 24 titles after cruising past Julia Goerges into the Wimbledon final.

-Williams has improved round by round at SW19 over the past two weeks and her power was a joy to behold as surprise semi-finalist Goerges was beaten 6-2 6-4.
+Williams has improved round by round at Wimbledon over the past two weeks and her power was a joy to behold as surprise semi-finalist Goerges was beaten 6-2 6-4.

 Prowling the baseline, Williams was aggressive and precise with her groundstrokes, keeping Goerges pinned back and working hard just to remain in rallies.